 It is important to note that just because you move out a property it does not mean you are free of the expenses to maintain it.
 Primary income earners are often required to continue paying all or part of the living expenses, even in a marital home you are not living in.

 Individuals who are economically dependent need to be careful.
 Best practice would be to have some funds reserved, just in case your spouse does not provide you with the funds you need to live.
 A support order could be pursued, but it may take time to access those funds.

 Understandably, it is not always possible for a couple who is preparing for divorce to live in the same home.
 If you are living in a high-conflict home and need advice on how to move toward a better future, talk to a Bucks County family attorney.

 Do you want to talk through the pros and cons of moving out of your marital home?
 The family law attorneys at Kardos, Rickles & Hand help to untangle complicated matters and inform you of your options.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.